 Start Building Your Brand

 Establishing yourself on social media and having an avenue for people to see where to find you and your music online go a long way in helping to build a buzz.
-Things like flyers, business cards and stickers are easy to design, inexpensive to print, and are good to have on you at any performances.
+Things like flyers, business cards, and stickers are easy to design, inexpensive to print, and are good to have on you at any performance.
 Handing them out is a good way to help people remember who you are and how to find your music after your show is over.
 Maintaining a social media presence can also get your music in front of new people.

 Meet, Greet, Repeat

 Building relationships with fellow musicians as well as with blogs and influencers who write about your type of music is essential.
 These relationships can help you to book more shows, develop a better sound, and meet more people who have already accomplished what you’re trying to do.
 Networking will also help you in growing a fanbase and landing a record deal.